camilotejeiro/professional_document_templates/professional_profile/readme.md

 Professional Profile Templates
 ==============================

-Platforms: LaTeX

-This is a template to use to help build the structure of a full professional profile (e.g. I use it as my generic document where I keep all of my career-relevant information updated, I then use it to generate
+This is a LaTeX template to use to help build the structure of a full professional profile (e.g. I use it as my generic document where I keep all of my career-relevant information updated, I then use it to generate